-Third Year Internal or External Practicum ("Externship"): Students have the option of an internal clinical practicum placement (e.g., at PSC, CSC, VTAC, lab) and/or an externship placement for their 3rd year practicum experience.
+Third Year External Practicum ("Externship"): Students engage in a third year external practicum placement for their 3rd year practicum experience.
 If an externship placement is chosen, it can be done either during the summer before your third academic year, during the academic year, and/or during the summer following your third academic year.
 We strongly recommend that you discuss your preference and options with your faculty advisor.
 External practicum placements or multiple external practicum placements are selected consistent with a student's career goals.
 In addition, students frequently select externships that offer the opportunity to work within a different level of care (e.g., inpatient) and/or a different system of care (e.g., Veterans Administration center), to work with clients with diverse backgrounds, and to obtain quality supervision.
 Students are supervised by qualified professionals in terms of training and experience including licensed clinical psychologists, medical doctors, social workers, and nurses.
 The PSC Director is also the externship coordinator and oversees the identification and approval of an externship practicum site; oversees and is responsible for any procedures and agreements and; conducts periodic site reviews of each site.
 The PSC Director also provides or arranges additional supervision if needed.
 Supervisors are required to complete our program's external practicum evaluation form for each student or can provide an equivalent evaluation of their own if it covers the major competencies area of our training program.